A selection of golf-fitness and golf training articles

 Once the physical foundation is developed, you can create the optimal swing mechanics on top of this foundation.
 Once these two “building blocks” are in place.
 The mental approach towards the game is confident, relaxed, and focused.
 Again, let’s go back to the phrase; “proper preparation precedes success and confidence.”
 Confidence in your golf game can only occur if the physical foundation and fundamentals of the golf swing are in place.

-To summarize, “losing” your golf swing can be attributable to essentially 3 different categories.
+To summarize, “loosing” your golf swing can be attributable to essentially 3 different categories.

 These categories are your golf swing mechanics, your body, and your mental approach to the game.